sehHeiden/sehHeiden.github.io/content/posts/speed_comparision_GIS_intersection.md

 DuckDB has a spatial extension.
 Although the csv/parquet file readers work well, the tokens to load multiple files at once.
 But this is not possible with ST_Read for reading spatial data.
 So I use pathlib as with the other frameworks.
-Also geoparquet is not supported for writing.
-So I chose `FlatGeobuf` as the geopackage could not be saved.
-There is no overlay, I have to do all the steps myself.
+There is no overlay, we have to do all the steps myself.
 So there is a possibility that my solution is suboptimal.

-Writing the data also adds a coordinate system.
-However, the data can be opened with QGIS.
-By using FlatGeoBuf, the file size and write times are worse than for geoparquet.
 I was unable to save the data geopackage due to an error in sqlite3_exec, which was unable to open the save tree.
-The resulting FlatGeoBuf is huge.

-*expectation*: Not much, it's marked as faster than SQLite for DataAnalysis.
-Which is true.
+*Expectation*: Not much, it's stated to be faster than SQLite for DataAnalysis.
+Why could test before.
 But how does it compare to DataFrames, which are also in RAM?
 Should be faster, due to multicore usage.
 The memory layout benefits cannot be much, as GeoPandas also uses Apache Arrow?

-*Observation: CPU usage is high at first, but drops steadily.
+*Observation:* CPU usage is high at first, but drops steadily.
 For Dask the usage fluctuates.
 I suspect this is due to index usage.
 The ST_Intersects operation uses the index, ST_Intersection does not.

 The execution speed is much slower than for Dask.
 Saving takes so long that it is even as slow as normal geopandas.